Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Atlantic City, NJ

-📍 Google Maps | Website | Parking: Paid parking lots and metered street parking close to the boardwalk.
-Parking lots average $10/day | Best Nearby Hotel: Ocean Casino Resort
+📍 Google Maps | Website | 🅿️ Parking: Paid parking lots and metered street parking close to the boardwalk.
+Parking lots average $10/day

 Of course, this list has to include the iconic Atlantic City Beach and Boardwalk!
-To be honest, the beach here is not the best of all the New Jersey beaches, but it certainly is a good time and it made my list of the best New Jersey activities for a reason.
-The boardwalk alone is what draws in tourists every year.
-The beach doesn’t require a badge, which is a plus to many.
+To be honest, the beach here is not New Jersey’s best, but it certainly is a good time and it made my list of the top New Jersey activities for a reason.

 Keep in mind that the beach can get crowded, but the main attraction is the boardwalk.
 It features great restaurants, shopping, and sometimes entertainment.
 There’s even free Wi-Fi if you connect to AC Boardwalk while you’re in the area.